Harshavardhan-BV/Mimamsa-Reg-portal/README.md

 ### Deployment of Feedback email
 - This is not recommended as it can be easily send by copy pasting all emails as bcc.
 You may run out of Email Quota on that day through this method.
 - If you still want to proceed follow the same steps as Venue email.
-## For those not part of Team Mimamsa
-- Why are you here?
-- You'll need to modify a lot to suit your needs.
-You'll find better stuff elsewhere.
-- If you're a Mimamsa Enthusiast, GO AWAY.....
-SHOOOO....
-- If you find any flaws or have any suggestions, please open an issue.